-Honors: Cumulative grade point average of 3.80 - 3.99 High Honors: Cumulative grade point average of 4.00 Graduate students graduating with a 4.00 grade point average will be granted "high honors" with an appropriate notation appearing on their transcripts.
+Honors:Cumulative grade point average of 3.80 - 3.99High Honors:Cumulative grade point average of 4.00

+Graduate students graduating with a 4.00 grade point average will be granted "high honors" with an appropriate notation appearing on their transcripts.
 Graduate students graduating with a grade point average of 3.80 to 3.99 will be granted "honors" with an appropriate notation appearing on their transcripts and diplomas.
-All class work and grades must be posted on student transcripts by 5:00 p.m.
-CST on the Thursday prior to the Commencement ceremony in order for students to qualify to walk with honors.
 Commencement honors are not considered official.
 Official honors will not be recorded for the student until the degree is earned and all requirements for honors are met.